ClearlyDazed/samsungTVlegacy/README.rst

 Added extra time for time_interval to process string of key codes

 =================
-samsungctl_legacy
+samsungctl-legacy
 =================

-samsungctl_legacy is a library and a command line tool for remote controlling Samsung televisions via a TCP/IP connection.
+samsungctl-legacy is a library and a command line tool for remote controlling Samsung televisions via a TCP/IP connection.
 It currently supports both pre-2016 TVs as well most of the modern Tizen-OS TVs with Ethernet or Wi-Fi connectivity.